 Pour into the piecrust and top with more crust and prick in several places.

-Bake at 350 F. until the crust is slightly browned, about a half hour.
+Bake at 350 F. until the crust is slightly browned, about 30 minutes.

 Tuna Macaroni Salad